We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Consider your height compared to your preferred scooter.
 If you’re short, a large scooter will be difficult to ride, and it’ll be a challenge to stand up and place your feet on the ground at the end of a journey.
 Instead, opt for a smaller scooter.
 You’ll want to choose a size and width that you can comfortably ride, based on your height.

 Gas scooters meant for adults aren’t cheap.
 Look to spend anywhere between $200 for a standup scooter and $5,500 for a proper ride-on scooter built by one of the bigger manufacturers like Honda or Suzuki.

 Q: What factors affect my scooter’s fuel consumption?

-Carry as little equipment as possible so that your gas scooter doesn’t have to work hard to carry the additional weight.
+A: Carry as little equipment as possible so that your gas scooter doesn’t have to work hard to carry the additional weight.
 If it’s windy outside, it will use more fuel than if the weather is calm.
 Also, avoid riding off-road, as rough terrain requires more fuel.

 Q: Should I buy a used gas scooter?

 A: If you’re searching for a gas scooter that you’ll ride for fun rather than daily use, a used one will suffice.
 This is also a great option if you have a small budget or want to be more environmentally friendly.
 But before you rush to the first used one you find, check reviews and research the warranty that comes with the purchase.